idapena/idapena/README.md

 ### 🔭 About me

-I am a passionate software engineer and full-stack developer from the *Andrés Bello Catholic University*[1], with a strong focus on building innovative and high-quality software solutions.
+I am a passionate software engineer and full-stack developer from the [Andrés Bello Catholic University](https://www.ucab.edu.ve/), with a strong focus on building innovative and high-quality software solutions.
 Passionate about all aspects of coding, including object-oriented programming, software architectures and design patterns.
 Interested in cutting-edge fields like artificial intelligence, cloud computing and DevOps methodologies.

 ### 🚀 Current Projects

 I'm currently working on the following projects:
-- [OR Library](https://github.com/dapensoft) (Author & Maintainer) ─ A powerful Python library for operations research.
+- [PyORlib](https://github.com/dapensoft/pyorlib) (Author & Maintainer) ─ A powerful Python library for operations research.
 Define, solve, and interact with mathematical models in a standardized manner across different optimization packages.
-- [Pyventus](https://github.com/mdapena/pyventus) (Maintainer) ─ An open-source Python package for event-driven programming.
-Define, emit, and orchestrate events with ease using customizable event emitters and flexible responses.
 - [Monte Carlo AI Hex Game](https://github.com/idapena/Monte-Carlo-AI-Hex-Game) (Author & Maintainer) ─ A console Hex Game implementation using C++.
 The game AI uses a Monte Carlo approach to randomly populate the board and measure the effectiveness of each tile.

 ### 🤓 What I'm Learning